joseferben/schablone/README.md

-# Schablone
+# schablone

-Schablone is a highly opinionated Django starter kit based on [cookiecutter-django](https://github.com/cookiecutter/cookiecutter-django).
+schablone is a highly opinionated Django starter kit based on [cookiecutter-django](https://github.com/cookiecutter/cookiecutter-django).
 It aims to be a more minimal and lightweight but less configurable alternative.

 ## Getting started